-Precedence in JQL queries depends on keywords that you use to connect your clauses.
-For example, a clause can be: project = Teams in Space.
-The easiest way to look at this is to treat the AND keyword as the one grouping clauses, and ORas the one separating them.
+Precedence in JQL queries depends on keywords that you use to connect your clauses (a clause being e.g.p roject = Teams in Space).
+The easiest way to look at this is to treat the AND keyword as the one grouping clauses, and OR as the one separating them.
 The AND keyword takes precedence over other keywords, because it groups clauses together, essentially turning them into one combined clause.